kee-org/browser-addon/README.md

 # Simple and secure password management

-## Kee adds free, secure and easy-to-use password management features to your web browser which save you time and keep your private data more secure.
+## Kee automatically fills login forms to save you time and protect you from security risks.

-**Login automatically, never forget another password, stay in control of your passwords and improve their security.
-Compatible with the world-renowned KeePass Password Safe.**

-Kee is a Firefox and Chrome add-on for linking browsers to Kee Vault or KeePass (latter requires using the [KeePassRPC KeePass plugin](https://github.com/kee-org/keepassrpc)).
+Kee is a free Firefox and Chrome add-on for linking browsers to [Kee Vault](https://keevault.pm) or KeePass (latter requires using the [KeePassRPC KeePass plugin](https://github.com/kee-org/keepassrpc)).

-Official website with download instructions: https://www.kee.pm
+Official website with sign-up and download links: https://www.kee.pm

 Support forum: https://forum.kee.pm